 Let your needs, rather than your will to dictate what you do in your practice; use and enhance your capacities and respect your limitations.

 Vairagya – Total Acceptance

-Vairagya is desire-lessness, dispassion.
-How can we live without desire?
-Is this really possible for us?
-Our modern society tempts us to always want more and more.
+The second component of the yogic discipline is vairagya.
+Vairagya is desire-lessness, dispassion, letting go and renunciation.
+How can we live without desires and cravings?
+Is this really possible for in our modern society which tempts us to always want more and more.